 The Taciturn Indian, who actually lived in India until he was eight years old, was almost crossed off the list due to the fact that he wasn’t the most prolific communicator.
 But he’s a nice, attractive guy with a good job, so we met for dinner.
 I was left with conflicting feelings.
 On the one hand I was a little thrown off by the lulls in the conversation, but on the other hand… pheromones.
 From the moment we met I could feel the chemistry.
-Clearly I wasn’t the only one, because when we got into the theatre TI made his move.
+Clearly I wasn’t the only one, because when we got into the theatre he made his move.
 The couple in the back row got the awkward pleasure of watching their fellow patrons make out.
 I was slightly perturbed that he got a little handsy, but he didn’t go too far.
 I’m thinking it must have been awhile since he got laid.
 I was completely upfront with him about my current dating situation.
 He said he wasn’t surprised since I’m “so pretty.”
 (Aww!)
 At the end of the night we made plans for a second date over the holiday weekend.
 I had a feeling he’d be the kind of guy who would only be a good time if we were engaged in an activity, but you never know.
 He might get chattier as time went by.

 When the weekend rolled around, my folks took my daughter out camping for the holiday.
 This left me with two solid days of Freedom.
 FREEDOM.
-I met TI in the city at the hotel he has been living in since he moved here.
-And damn is that one swanky hotel!
+I met the Taciturn Indian in the city at the hotel he has been living in since he moved here.
+And dang is that one swanky hotel!
 We walked around, saw the city, got drinks, went up an incline to see the skyline from the top of the mountain, took pictures together, and had a generally pleasant day.
 Lots of exercise and fresh air.
 He spent a lot of time holding my hand and petting my hair as he kissed my forehead.
 It was very sweet.
 Early in the afternoon we went to his room to chill before heading out somewhere else.
-We made out and he started taking off my bra, but I stopped him.
+We made out and he started taking off my clothes, but I stopped him.
 Said I wasn’t ready.
 He asked, “Why not?” which threw me for a second, but I just told him it was only our second date.
 He accepted that easily and settled for kisses.

 After I told him to stop sticking his tongue down my throat, we headed out.
 A few hours later we were back at the hotel so I could change into eveningwear.
 He had instructed me to bring a dress so we could go out in style after all our sightseeing.
 At this point I was having the following conversation with myself: